liam-0398/Eris/README.md

   the octave shift transposes the whole bank by whole octaves rather than pitching each key individually.
 Created via Track > Add Sampler Track (`Ctrl+Alt+N`).
+- **Input tracks**: a dedicated track type that records the live capture device (ALSA line-in) instead of its own keyboard/timeline audio, with a per-track `M` input-monitor toggle that routes the live signal into the mix with no recording and no playhead movement (so it doubles as headphone monitoring while tracking).
+Input buffer size and input gain are set in Preferences.
-- **Recording**: 4-beat count-in, records straight to a new clip on the source track.
+- **Recording**: 4-beat count-in on normal and Sampler tracks; Input tracks arm and record immediately with no count-in.
+Records straight to a new clip at the cursor on the selected track.
 - **Tempo-aware metronome**, independent of count-in, toggled on/off live.
-- **Effects**: per-track and master-bus insert chains — Lowpass filter, 4-band EQ, Limiter, Chorus, Flanger, Phaser, Sidechain (ducking keyed off another track's level), Basic Reverb, and an experimental Drowning (vocal-wash) effect (see `documentation/usage.md` for every parameter), plus a dedicated **Master** track/bus row for global effects.
+- **Effects**: per-track and master-bus insert chains — Lowpass, Highpass and Bandpass filters, 4-band EQ, Limiter, Chorus, Flanger, Phaser, Sidechain (ducking keyed off another track's level), Basic Reverb, and an experimental Drowning (vocal-wash) effect (see `documentation/usage.md` for every parameter), plus a dedicated **Master** track/bus row for global effects.
 - **SP-1200 emulation**: a separate, always-available master-bus lo-fi decimation mode (sample-and-hold to ~26kHz/12-bit, no anti-aliasing), baked identically into live playback and rendered/exported audio so they can